 I am aware that using two dictionaries in parallel may raise an issue of consistency which seems one strength of MIPVU.
-When using different dictionaries (Macmillan, Longman and OED) to decide if a word is used metaphorically or not, I discussed how conflict in the example42 conflict between Islam and democracy involves different decisions on whether this will be a metaphor or not.
+When using different dictionaries (Macmillan, Longman and OED) to decide if a word is used metaphorically or not, I discussed how conflict in the example 'conflict between Islam and democracy' involves different decisions on whether this will be a metaphor or not.
 Since this research is interested in a critical analysis of metaphors, I consider that restricting the analysis to one dictionary can result in ignoring important data.
 I therefore used both a corpus-based contemporary dictionary and an etymological dictionary.

 In addition, even when applying MIPVU, which uses 3 dictionaries though prioritizing, I needed to consult Longman on a frequent basis.
 The argument against this could be that maybe I need to be trained for the procedure.
 With respect to this, a number of the cases challenging MIPVU (as those discussed in Steen et al., 2010) appear when they create disagreement between two analysts.
 In other words, when someone is conducting the analysis on their own, a lot of these problems may go unnoticed because the analyst will make the decision arguing they are bound by X criterion.
 This implies that the practicality that this procedure brings in terms of using a contemporary dictionary (instead of a detailed etymological dictionary) is replaced by the need for more than one analyst.
-This procedure however, is subject to many constraints before it claims it is really applicable because it needs training, more than one analyst.
+This procedure however, is subject to many constraints before it claims it is really applicable because it needs training, more than one analyst is required, and it depends on the level of English language awareness of the analyst.
 This is a procedure that can work best for projects involving more than one or two researchers and for more quantitatively orientated research studies.